radu103/NServiceDiscovery/README.md

     * [READY] Automatic peer removal task if no heartbeat mqtt message received
 * [WORK IN PROGRESS] Sync metadata in memory for multiple instances via MQTT broadcast messages for known peers with QoS 1 (at least once)
     * [READY] Sync of instances (add, update & delete) using mqtt messages
+    * [READY] Sync of discovery & configuration clients hostnames that have activity
     * [TO DO] Sync of app dependencies & app configurations using mqtt messages
     * [TO DO] Sync of general configuration using mqtt messages
+* [WORK IN PROGRESS] UI5 Overview Cockpit web user interface
 * [TO DO] Auto select persistency type on Cloud Foundry vased on VCAP_SERVICES binded to app
 * [TO DO] Auto select persistency type based on CF environment variables
 * [TO DO] Persistence save & load with SAP HANA / Mongo / Redis